NVIDIA-AI-IOT/deepstream_reference_apps/README.md

-# YOLO Plugin for DeepStream SDK #
+# YOLO Implementation on Nvidia GPU - for TensorRT and DeepStream SDK #

 ## Installing Pre-requisites: ##